ONEcampaign/bblocks_data_importers/docs/docs/getting-started.md

 ### Step 2: Import package

-Each dataset in bblocks-data-importers has its own dedicated class.
+Each dataset importer in `bblocks-data-importers` has its own dedicated class.
 To work with World Economic Outlook data, you’ll need to import the corresponding WEO importer:

 ```python